 McQuerrey (2019) asserted that teamwork helps individuals from organizations to work well together, improves productivity, and raises the morale of the organization members.
 In short, it adds a huge contribution to organizational productivity and effectiveness.

-In the light of the global Pandemic COVID-19, doing classical team-building activities has become increasingly difficult.
+In light of the global Pandemic COVID-19, doing classical team-building activities has become increasingly difficult.
 Given that, having an alternative for bringing people together is very important.
-VR technologies involve an immersive sound and visual-based experience, replicating the real word or augmenting its features.
+VR technologies involve an immersive sound and visual-based experience, replicating the real world or augmenting its features.

 You would think that trust between each other, would be the hardest to get if it does not imply face-to-face interactions.
 Corbit and collaborators (2004) showed that when people work on teams face to face, relative to teams that collaborate virtually, there is no significant difference between their results.
 Trust emerged in both groups and the virtual team scored higher in the direction of effective performance.